strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 ##Run

+>Please note, we recommend running the included `install` scripts in the
+>`sample-configs` dir instead of trying to manually run the steps on your own.
+>The reason is `strong-pm` organizes service id's according to which apps you
+>start first.
+Unless you are 100% sure you are starting the apps in the same
+>order as the install scripts, just use the provided scripts to ensure a working
+>demo.
+>
+>Anytime you find yourself lost or in an invalid state, please run the included
+>[`clean` script](./sample-configs/clean) (ie. `./sample-configs/clean`) to
+>reset the application to it's initial state.
+Then run any install script to
+>get bring the project back to the desired step (ie.
+>`./sample-configs/step-1/install`, etc).

 You can run any step of this tutorial by executing it's corresponding *install* script.
 For example, to run step 1: